 The predominant Romantic Chess-playing style, developed in the late 18th Century, involves quick and tactical maneuvers that overtook the long-term strategic playing style of earlier years.

 In the latter half of the 19th Century, chess players began organizing tournaments, and the first World Chess Championship took place in 1886.
-The following 100 years saw brisk developments in chess theory and play.
+The following 100 years saw brisk developments in the game`s theory and play.

 Chess can improve your overall intelligence quotient (IQ level) if you play it for recreational purposes.
-Competitive chess might be too harmful, but you can gain mental strength by playing chess.
+Competitive game might be too harmful, but you can gain mental strength by playing it.

-Another study suggests that the game of chess improves your problem-solving skills and helps improve reading skills.
+Another study suggests that it improves your problem-solving skills and helps improve reading skills.
 It is beneficial in improving your concentration and teaches foresight, planning, and strategizing.
 So, the game of chess does make you smarter, it might not directly impact your IQ level, but it does have some positives to offer.

 Basic Chess Rules